oli4vr/itsatrap/README.md

 Build your own monitoring sensor.
 Use simple easy to write scripts in the backend and use rest api or snmp in the front-end with your favorite monitoring solution.

 # Description
-You need libsnmp-dev as prerequisite.
+You need the net-snmp library as a prerequisite.
 The file main.csv contains the main manifesto.
 1 sensor per line.
 Referenced script files will be processed by the build process.